Puja43shah/Sample_Project2/README.md

 #this is a sample project.

-w ehave created a crud application. create read update delete
+we have created a CRUD application. create read update delete